 What's the difference between camping and backpacking?

 While backpacking is a form of camping, if we’re assuming that camping refers to car camping, then the primary difference between the two is how you get there.
 For backpacking, you get to your campsite on foot, hiking in and carrying everything you need for the night in your backpack.
-Yes, that means your tent, sleeping bag, sleeping pad and camping stove as well as clothes and food.
+Yes, that means your tent, best sleeping bag, sleeping pad and camping stove as well as clothes and food.
 Backpacking might involve a single overnight on an out-and-back trail, let’s say hiking to alpine lake and back out the next morning, or you might be continuing on for several nights, camping in various spots along the way.

 When we say camping, we usually mean car camping but when you go car camping, you don’t camp in your car.
 You drive to your campsite carrying everything you need in your car, then set up your tent, also known as front-country camping.
 Car camping often takes place in designated camping areas where there are facilities like showers, but you can also camp on BLM land in the US, or go wild camping in the UK, as long as there’s a road.